Where to go for Brunch In Dublin - The City Centre

 Blas Café, King's Inn Street

-Not somewhere you would come across by chance, Blas is hidden off Parnell Street in the Chocolate Factory, flanked by multi-story car parks.
+Not somewhere you would come across by chance, Blas Café is hidden off Parnell Street in The Chocolate Factory, flanked by multi-story car parks.
 It’s a cosy, casual spot, and you won't find any airs or graces here, just great food.
-They only serve brunch on Saturdays, so make your way here for 18-hour braised brisket toastie with three cheeses, or one of their great veggie options like slow-cooked Blas beans on toast.
+They only serve brunch on Saturdays, so make your way here for a crispy pork smash burger with Emmental and chipotle mayo, or one of their great veggie options like black kale and pumpkin seed pesto toast with spiced chickpeas and a lemon chilli tahini sauce.

 One Society, Gardiner Street